Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 Instead, if you want to build backlinks, you’re best to do so organically.
 This means creating quality content that others will want to share.

-To speed up the process, you can also analyze your competitors’ backlinks to identify what kind of sites could also be sharing your content, and reach out to them.
-If they find your content valuable, they’ll share it – no payment required.
+To speed up the process, you can also analyze your competitors’ backlinks to identify what kind of sites could share your content and reach out to them.
+If they find your content valuable, they’ll share it – no payment is required.
 Doing so can help you boost SEO for education websites.

 Search engines want to ensure that when someone clicks an organic search result, they aren’t disappointed when they get there.
-Top ranking websites must be easy to navigate so visitors can quickly find the information they need.
+Top-ranking websites must be easy to navigate so visitors can quickly find the necessary information.